BrotherBoard/BombApps/README.md

 Complex Power: some app to calculate i^Y=X for me

-CameraFeature Tweaks: for tweaking camera-feature.xml in rooted samsung devices, yes rooted and not erofs or enforcing please.
+CameraFeature Tweaks: for tweaking camera-feature.xml in rooted samsung devices, yes rooted and not erofs please.

 DecimalBatteryDeprecated: Testing app, it is deprecated and uses root.